 What is the relationship between capacitance, charge, and potential difference?

 The relationship between capacitance, charge, and potential difference is that they are linear.
 That is when the potential difference is halved, then the quantity of charge stored in the capacitor is halved.

 What type of energy is stored in a capacitor?

 Potential energy is stored in the capacitor.
-This is because capacitor stores charge between the plates and these charges are stationary.
+This is because the capacitor stores the charge between the plates and these charges are stationary.
 Therefore, the energy stored is potential energy.

-Why is capacitor considered to be a passive device?
+Why is a capacitor considered to be a passive device?

-Capacitor is considered to be passive device because it consumes power.
+Capacitor is considered to be a passive device because it consumes power.

 Metals have high capacitance as they have high dielectric constant value.